Zeroknights16/Application-Bot/README.md

 #### 🛠️ NOTE:
 * This the free version of my application bot!
 This means that the bot has limited
-* commands, not 100% conifgurable, no updates, it's not looking that good overall, and much more...
+* features, not 100% conifgurable, no updates, it's not looking that good overall, and much more...
 * If you're interested in buying the premium version feel free to contact me on discord.

 #### ❤️ Support: